On the prediction of spectral densities from Lattice QCD: Conclusions and outlook

 \section{Conclusions and outlook}

 The multi-level sampling strategy has proved to be effective for the reconstruction of smeared hadronic spectral densities at the energies that we probed.
-A detailed study of the scaling properties of the error of $\rho_\sigma$ is deferred to a future publication.
+A detailed study of the scaling properties of the error of $\rho_\sigma$ and the study of other channels, such as the isovector axial and isoscalar vector channels, is deferred to future publications.
 Here we presented some preliminary results with a conservative estimate of the systematic error (especially at lower energies), showing promising results for $\rho_\sigma$ with a kernel width $\sigma=M_\pi$.
-A large effort is undergoing in improving the definition and understanding of the systematic uncertainties associated to the extraction of smeared spectral densities, \textit{e.g.} with Eq.~(\ref{eq:double_recon}).
-Besides the statistical and systematic errors examined here, finite-volume effects \cite{Bruno_Hansen_2023} and discretization errors will have to be taken into account as well.
-Clearly, the same method can be applied to other two-point correlators, and we defer to a future work the study of the isovector axial and isoscalar vector channels.
+A large effort is underway to improve the definition and understanding of the systematic uncertainties associated to the extraction of smeared spectral densities.
+Besides the statistical and systematic errors examined here, finite-volume \cite{Bruno_Hansen_2023} and discretization effects will have to be taken into account as well.
 Finally we remark, as described in Ref.~\cite{Alexandrou_2022}, that at physical $M_\pi$ one can directly compare Lattice QCD results for $\bar\rho_\sigma$ with experimental hadronic spectral densities smeared with the same kernel.